singhnaman320/TextMod_Application/README.md

 # [] TextMod_Application []
-This repository deals with the code base of TextMod, a react application where you can modify your text according to your need and it also provide you a way to host your application on GitHub platform.
+This repository deals with the code base of TextMod, a react application where you can modify your text according to your need and it also provides you a way to host your application on the GitHub platform.

 <hr/>